cloudogu/redmine/docs/operations/redmine_plugins_en.md

 ## Removing plugins

-Removing a Redmine plugin is simple.
-To remove a plugin, one deletes or moves the directory of the corresponding plugin from Redmine's plugin directory.
-The next time Dogu is restarted, the removal will take effect.
+Removing a Redmine plugin is easy.
+There is an exposed command that can be called via the cesapp.
+As the removal of the plugin may also result in changes to the database, it is recommended to make a backup of the database before removing the plugin.

+The cesapp command is `cesapp command redmine delete-plugin <plugin name>`.
+To complete the removal of the plugin, the Dogu must be restarted once after executing the command.

-When removing plugins, one should refrain from emptying or deleting Redmine's entire plugin directory.
-To rule out a defect after the restart, the following infrastructure-relevant plugins are backed up in the container image so that they can be restored if necessary:
+To rule out a defect after the restart, the following infrastructure-relevant plugins are saved in the container image so that they can be restored if necessary:
 - redmine_cas
 - redmine_extended_rest_api
 - redmine_activerecord_session_store

-The `startup.sh` takes over the installation of the plugins in case one or more of the plugin directories have been deleted or moved.